ItsChrisHickman/themes-for-teams/README.md

 ![App Preview](App-Preview.png)

-# Themes for Teams - Chrome Extension
+# Themes for Teams - Chrome, Firefox and Edge Extension

 I work for a company that recently migrated to Teams.

 I decided to build a Chrome Extension to customize it to suit my purposes.
+It works with Firefox too!

 ## Features